List of American Eagle (airline) destinations

 These are the airports served by American Airlines' American Eagle brand, composed of six FAA and DOT certificated regional airlines.

 Three regional airlines, Envoy Air, PSA Airlines, and Piedmont Airlines, are wholly owned subsidiaries of American, but whose aircraft are in American Eagle livery.
-Republic Airways is independent and operates United Express and Delta Connection.
+Republic Airways is independent and operates United Express, American Eagle, and Delta Connection.
 SkyWest Airlines operates as American Eagle, as well as Alaska Airlines, Delta Connection and United Express.
-Mesa Airlines, operates in American Eagle livery and as United Express.

-Envoy Air, the largest wholly-owned regional airline within the brand, is based in Fort Worth, Texas.
+Envoy Air, the largest wholly owned regional airline within the brand, is based in Fort Worth, Texas.

 Listed below are all the airports served by American Eagle current as of March 2023.